How to protect your startup from being killed by developers. Part 2 – Should I use Scrum or other Agile practices?

 Part 2 – Should I use Scrum or other Agile practices?

-How many times did you hear that Scrum is something that magically helps to get rid of all problems of your development process?
-I heard it for many years, again and again.
+How many times have you heard that Scrum is something that magically helps to get rid of all problems of your development process?
+I heard it for many years, repeatedly.
 And that is true sometimes.

 But as always, the devil is in detail.